canonical/cloud-init/doc/rtd/reference/datasources/oracle.rst

 ------------

 An integer, defaulting to 30.
-The maximum time in seconds to wait for the meta-data service to become available.
-If the meta-data service is not available within this time, the datasource will fail.
+The maximum time in seconds to wait for the instance metadata service to become available.
+If the instance metadata service is not available within this time, the datasource will fail.

 ``timeout``
 -----------
 An integer, defaulting to 5.
-The time in seconds to wait for a response from the meta-data service before retrying.
+The time in seconds to wait for a response from the instance metadata service before retrying.

 Example configuration
 ---------------------